zampleworks/ZPki/README.md

 # ZPki
 A collection of utilities for managing PKI and certificates.
-Currently included is a powershell module and work is ongoing on a GUI client for windows to make cert management less painful.
+Currently included is a powershell module and work is ongoing on a GUI client to make cert management less painful.

 The project also contains sample scripts for ADCS deployment and configuration.